 A guide to crafting next-level talent identification, interviewing, and selection processes

 Having the right people in the right job roles means everything when it comes to organizational success.
-But if your organization doesn’t have a sound talent acquisition strategy, identifying and hiring those people can be a murky process, dependent on guesswork and laden with potential for mistakes.
-That’s why you need a playbook — a game plan with proven methods for your team to find its most ideal new players.
+But if your organization doesn’t have a sound talent acquisition strategy, identifying and hiring those people can be a murky process.
+Don’t depend on guesswork and risk mistakes.
+You need a playbook—a game plan with proven methods for your team to find its most ideal new players.
 Here’s what you need to know to get started.

 What is talent acquisition?

 Talent acquisition is the process of identifying, attracting, interviewing, hiring and even onboarding skilled employees to meet organizational needs.
 Typically, talent acquisition involves a long-term strategy to find top talent for an organization.
 A part of the human resources function, talent acquisition includes sourcing talent from within the organization as well as externally.

 What are the benefits of having a talent acquisition strategy?

 It is important to have a talent acquisition strategy to ensure you are planning for your organization’s future.
 The volatile, uncertain, complex, and ambiguous environment we operate in today requires that organizations stay nimble and continuously evaluate their talent needs in order to build a future-ready workforce.
 One preparative measure that many organizations take is creating a talent community, or a pool of qualified candidates, to select from as needs arise.
 This also enables organizations to identify candidates who have transferrable skills and who are qualified for job roles for which they might not have originally applied.

 What is the difference between recruitment and talent acquisition?

 Recruitment is focused on identifying talent to fill open positions.
 Talent acquisition is a more strategic approach to finding specialized talent or future leaders for an organization.